 The reason eLearning and Continuing Education works to increase productivity and your organization’s bottom line is because your employees are becoming more educated, more savvy, and are consistently developing skills in their area of expertise.
 That is what drives the development of your employees and, in turn, what drives ROI.

 But none of that matters if you cannot keep engagement high enough for your employees to retain the information you are delivering to them.
-Certifications are a great way to increase retention rates.
+Certificates are a great way to increase retention rates.

-Implementing Certifications means there will probably be some sort of assessments throughout the course and/or minimum duration requirements.
+Implementing Certificates means there will probably be some sort of assessments throughout the course and/or minimum duration requirements.
 This will incite both higher attention and retention of material.

 You should be testing early, and testing often.
 Henry L. Roediger III, a cognitive psychologist at Washington University who studies how the brain stores and retrieves memories, argues that educators should use formative assessments early on (and frequently) to augment learning during the course.

-Not only will Certifications help with retention & knowledge building, it will also give your audience a tangible takeaway that will now make them promoters of your brand.
+Not only will Certificates help with retention & knowledge building, it will also give your audience a tangible takeaway that will now make them promoters of your brand.
 Think about it:

-- A participant gets certification from your brand
+- A participant gets certificate from your brand

 - They post it on their LinkedIn (we know there are fewer things people love more than posting their life accolades on social media)

-- Other people on their social media channels see the certification - ie: free marketing for you, further brand awareness
+- Other people on their social media channels see the certificate - ie: free marketing for you, further brand awareness

 4. Utilize Mixed-Media & Various Formats of Content

-We are so used to looking at our screens and absorbing content that we can be easily disenchanted with boring visuals and un-engaging virtual experiences.
-Virtual audiences are getting more pretentious when it comes to the expectations of visually appealing and captivating content.
+We are so used to looking at our screens and absorbing content that we can be easily disenchanted with boring visuals and unengaging virtual experiences.
+Virtual audiences have higher expectations when it comes to visually appealing and captivating content.